Catenscia/MxOps/docs/scene.md

 # Scene

-A scene is a collection of sequential steps to be executed by MvxOps.
+A scene is a collection of sequential steps to be executed by MxOps.
 When executing a scene, the user will designate the scenario in which the actions and the data will be recorded.

 ## Scene Format